mbkranz/funcconn/README.md

 ### run_statmodels.ipynb
 - creates csv files of different node specific metrics (for each individual) and individual summary specific metrics (for each individual).
 This is done by integrating functions from brainx, networkx, and pandas.

+### Note

+This is a sample of the work for this project.
+To do: create a separate codebook with all functions and document better.